Early History of Three Springs

 yield for the State, and this achievement was commemorated by a

-dinner arranged by the wheat growers of the district and held in the
+dinner arranged by the wheat growers of the district and held at the

 Commercial Hotel on 26 August 1932.
 At a World Grain Exhibition held